pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 I remember the tender look in mom's eyes when I questioned the pawn's fate—condemned to a war where they seemed most vulnerable.
 Dad took it as an opportunity to explain the concept of promotion; which I never quite understood.
 What difference did it make to become a queen, rook, or knight if you were still trapped in the same war?

 What I found most interesting in chess is stalemate.
 I hated sacrificing pieces.
 I hated exchanging pieces as if there were a mysterious formula to calculate their values.
 I hated cornering someone.
 I hated being cornered.
 I hated checkmates more than the others.
+A stalemate is something as bold as Diogenes telling Alexander to stand out of the sun.

 My dad used to hate it when I decided to resign too early until I explained to him how I knew I was already lost.
 Sometimes he was surprised that even he didn't see he was winning himself.
 I could never quite tell if his surprise was genuine or carefully calculated.
 He said even though I had very little knowledge of chess opening strategies, my tactical insight surpassed his already because I could see through his moves even better than himself.
 He must have made a lot of effort to hide it when he was intentionally making a suboptimal move.
 We kind of invented a new rule; I would win if I could tell he intentionally made a suboptimal move so we could finish dishonest games where he wanted to balance the odds fast and prolong honest exhausting games.
 Of course it would only work if he wouldn't lie.
 I never saw my parents lied to me; not just me, they never lied to anyone.
 But I noticed my dad often pretended to be clueless.
 I was too young to understand it was a tactical necessity sometimes.

 Mom would never pretend.
 She was the most innocent soul I'd ever known—until I would later meet her who matched mom's pure spirit.
 Mom was a computer scientist.
 She introduced me to programming long before I could fully learn to write in a natural language.
-Together, we programmed a simplified version of chess—a 6x6 board with just 5 pawns and 2 knights on each side.
+Together, we programmed a simplified version of chess—a 6x6 board with just 5 pawns, and 2 knights on each side.
 Oh, how much my dad hated that game.
 It was where I could beat him without him having to make subtle bad moves.
-He could try his best and I'd still either win or draw.
+He could try his best and I'd either win or draw.
+I was only trying to stalemate.
+He simply failed to avoid mistakes.
 Even though he never admitted it, I knew he found that very frustrating.

 Mom and dad had always been a perfect match in every sense that mattered.
 They met each other at the University of Vienna.
 Dad came from a South American country called the Republic of Veridia.
 He settled here in Vienna with mom.
 Though he continued fighting for his people through academic discourse, I could sense him drowning in the guilt, thinking he had turned his back on his homeland.
 Mom had always been a great help to him, providing not only emotional support but also critical data analysis for his research and activism work.
 They were always remarkably open about their activism.
 Their colleagues looked alarmed and frightened every time they mentioned it.
 I always found it so funny how they lowered their voices suddenly, as if someone trying to spy on them wouldn't notice it.